-taken.
+This was an observational study carried out at Department of Prosthodontics; Institute of Dentistry, LUMHS, Jamshoro, Pakistan from June 2020 to December 2020.
+Ethical approval was obtained from ethical review board.
+Patients was informed and written consent was taken.
 The data was collected using a structured proforma to record the findings of this study along with patient's demographic data.
-Subjects having normal angle's class 1 occlusal alignment, both male and females aged between 20-30 years and Subjects having full dentition with the exception for third molars were included the study.
-While Subjects with severe attrition problems, subjects having dental caries (especially occlusal caries, Over erupted teeth, restorations involving cuspal region, history of orthodontic treatment and subjects with diagnosed temporomandibular disorder were excluded from this study.
+Subjects having normal Angle's class 1 occlusal alignment, both male and females aged between 20-30 years and Subjects having full dentition with the exception for third molars were included in study.
+While Subjects with severe attrition problems, subjects having dental caries (especially occlusal caries, over erupted teeth, restorations involving cuspal region, history of orthodontic treatment and subjects with diagnosed temporomandibular disorder were excluded from this study.

 The participant was positioned on a dental chair in an upright position with the Frankfurt's horizontal plane parallel to the floor.
 The inter-occlusal contacts were recorded with 12μ thick shim stock in four lateral positions on both sides; 0.5, 1, 2, and 3 mm measured with Vernier caliper from the maximum intercuspation point.
-To guide these lateral positions, the maxillary central incisors was marked with a water-resistant marker pen.
+To guide these lateral positions, the maxillary central incisors were marked with a water-resistant marker pen.
 These marks provided guidance for amount of mandibular movement from maximum intercuspation.
 The shim stock was placed on the occlusal surface on the right side and the participant was asked to close his/her mandible in the maximum intercuspation position.
-While a constant pulling force was maintained on the shim stock, the participant was then asked to perform a habitual gliding movement to the right.
+While a constant pulling force was maintained on the shim stock, the participant was asked to perform a habitual gliding movement to the right.
 When the participant's mandible was moved 0.5 mm right from the intercuspal position, the presence or absence of an occlusal contact was examined and recorded on the proforma.
 The teeth holding the shim stock were considered to have occlusal contact.
 The same procedure was performed in the 1, 2, and 3 mm right position, 0.5, 1, 2 and 3 mm left positions and recorded in proforma.